tomato42/marvin-toolkit/README.md

 ## How to test?

-To test a library or application you need to load private RSA key, and time how long the API call takes to process specific ciphertexts.
+To test a library or application you need to time how long the API call takes to process specific ciphertexts.
 You need to test the decryption times repeatedly to collect enough data for statistically significant result.
-The longer the library takes to process the message with the ciphertext and the smaller the difference between valid and invalid plaintext, the mode observations are necessary to show that a library is vulnerable.
+The longer the library takes to process the message with the ciphertext and the smaller the difference between different ciphertexts, the more observations are necessary to show that a library is vulnerable.
 In practice, for a local library call, with nanosecond precision timers, a collection of 100k to a 1M calls per ciphertext are sufficient to conclusively prove a volnerability.
-For a fast library collection of 10M calls may be enough to show that if the side channel exists, it's smaller than a single CPU cycle.
+For a fast library, collection of 10M calls may be enough to show that if the side channel exists, it's smaller than a single CPU cycle.
-For a slow one it make take even 1B calls.
+For a slow one it make take 1B calls or more.
 As a rule of thumb start with 100k and then increase by an order of magnitude until tests show too small timing side channel to be possible.
 Once you've collected enough data you need to perform statistical tests